-Today I have some questions from EFI readers and answers from Shawna K about burpees and jump rope.
+Today I have some Q&A from EFI readers and answers from Shawna K about burpees and jump rope.

-If you have questions or feedback, please do keep them coming (Just reply back to this email or email me at support(at)exercisesforinjuries.com).
+If you have questions or feedback, please keep them coming (Reply to this email or email me at support(at)exercisesforinjuries.com).

 My problem with the Burpee is when I hop out, the impact on the toes transfers to my left knee and is painful.